TSS, NP, IF, and FTP are terms created by Dr. Andy Coggan and are specific to cycling.

 This is how intense a ride is.
 A ride with an Intensity Factor of 1.0 would equal an all out effort for an hour.
 If you did an hour at .8 IF that means it was about an 80% effort.

 TrainerRoad has the Intensity Factor of each workout specified.
 This helps you gauge the difficulty of each workout.

 TSS - Training Stress Score

 TSS is the amount of training stress generated from a workout.
-The higher this number the more potential fitness you earned from a workout.
+The higher this number, the more potential fitness you may have earned from a given ride.

 To gain the most fitness, you want to earn the most TSS possible.
 All of the workouts on TrainerRoad have a TSS score on them.
 This means that if you were to ride the workout exactly like it is prescribed you would earn that amount of TSS.

 How do TSS and IF relate to each other?

 Some rides can be intense, some can add a lot of fitness, some do both.
 A workout that is just 30 minutes long can be really intense and have an IF score of over 1.0, but that doesn't mean you'll earn a lot of TSS from it.
 By contrast, you can have a 2 hour ride that's not very intense, but will earn you a lot of TSS.